-Questions to consider:
+Questions to consider include:

 - Are the topics you choose, the examples you create, and the questions you ask relevant to the work being performed?
-Do they reflect the experiences of your audience? - Is the diversity of your audience reflected in the content (names, images, examples, language, etc.)? - Do your instructors understand the needs of your audience, and are they able to effectively and credibly communicate with them? - Do your delivery methods vary to accommodate different learning styles? - Are your materials accessible? - Do you provide materials in advance, especially for those using accessibility tools, or those who learn better with an opportunity to pre-read?
+Do they reflect the experiences of your audience? - Is your audience reflected in the content (e.g., names, images, examples, professions, language used)? - Do you and other instructors understand the needs of the audience, and are you all able to effectively and credibly communicate with them? - Do your delivery methods vary to accommodate different learning styles? - Are the materials accessible?

+• Do you provide materials in advance, especially for those using accessibility tools or those who learn better with an opportunity to pre-read?

-When you build your content, build intentionally for accessibility and inclusivity.
+When you build your content, build intentionally for accessibility and to engage your audience.
 Before you deliver your content, identify any individuals who may desire or require accessibility accommodations.
-Accessibility and inclusivity should never be an afterthought.
+This should never be an afterthought.